-Being real people and being knowledgeable in their fields, influencers know how to appeal to this age group, and compel them to make a purchase decision.
+Being real people and being knowledgeable in their fields, social influencers know how to appeal to this age group, and compel them to make a purchase decision.

 #1.
 Create A Message

 Does your brand stand for a social cause?
 Does it believe in eco-friendliness, or makes a charitable donation every time a purchase is made?

-The good news is that this is one of the many things that millennials and influencers have in common.
+The good news is that this is one of the many things that millennials and social influencers have in common.

 However, because most of them believe in social causes, you need to work on messaging that they can relate to.

 For example, maybe your brand had humble beginnings, and you now create products that improve people’s lives.

 Collaborating with influencers who stand for such causes can greatly help you win over millennials and gain their trust.